koliseoapi/help/content/tickets/validation.md

 ## Scan tickets

-To scan tickets, click the **Scan Ticket** button and aim at the QR code with your mobile device.
+To scan tickets, click **Scan Ticket** and aim at the QR code with your mobile device.
 The app will make a distinctive sound and display the ticket information if the ticket is valid.

 Right after scanning a ticket, the app will display the basic information of the ticket holder: name, email, avatar and ticket class.
 Additionally, if the ticket is associated to any answers to [event questions]({{< ref "questions.md" >}}), they will be displayed as well.
 Users validated as sponsors will only see any answers to questions marked as "shared with third parties".
 The volunteers will additionally see answers to questions marked as "access control".